FAQ

 Last updated

-Yes, but since there is only one service worker allowed per domain, you need either:
+Yes, but since there is only one service worker allowed per domain, you need to either:

 join both service workers together using importScript: